Om Shivpuri: Films

 Om Shivpuri started his film career in 1971 with Mani Kaul’s Ashadh Ka Ek Din, soon followed by Gulzar’s Koshish in 1972.

 He shifted to Bombay in 1974.
-In a career spanning about two decades, he acted in over 175 Hindi films playing roles as varied as villains to supporting cast.
+In a career spanning about two decades, he acted in over 175 Hindi films playing roles as varied as villains and supporting cast.

 Personal life

 His wife Sudha Shivpuri was also a noted TV actor and most known for her role as Baa in the TV serial Kyunki Saas Bhi Kabhi Bahu Thi.
 The couple has a daughter, Ritu Shivpuri, who is a Hindi film actress and had a son, Vineet.

 Death

-Om Shivpuri died in 1990 of a heart attack.
+Om Shivpuri died on 15 October 1990, at the age of 52, of a heart attack.
 Several of his films were released after his death.